aretecode/nextlevel/README.md

 - [ ] benchmarks for backend
 - [ ] real benchmarks
 - [ ] fix tests not stopping watching on their own
+- [x] add custom syntax with sweet.js + add a custom webpack loader for it

 ## step 10
 - [ ] write a blog post